sairamkumarm/Transporter-Assignment-on-Lanes/README.md

 ### ✅ Input Data
 - `POST /api/v1/transporters/input`
 - Accepts lane list and transporter quotes
-- NOTE: Current input persistance is limited to an in-memory store with only single session persistance, in light of the limited scope
+- NOTE: Current input persistance is limited to an in-memory store with only single session persistence, in light of the limited scope

 ### ✅ Optimized Assignment